Jason Keng-Kwin Chan: Film

-Most recently "Perfect Girl", originally a web series, was picked up as a short feature by global streaming platform VIKI.com.
-It stars Jason Chan and Khaleila Hisham as the leads and won them both Outstanding Acting nominations and awards in US web series festivals.
+Perfect Girl, originally a web series, was picked up as a short feature by global streaming platform VIKI.com.

 His feature film credits include: the animated feature Sing to the Dawn. where he played the villain, and The Leap Years in which he plays the role of "Raymond" alongside Ananda Everingham and Wong Li-Lin.
 He appeared briefly in Candy, an Australian film, as Heath Ledger's doctor and very briefly in "Stealth" as one of the technicians.

 He co-wrote, co-produced and co-directed the 2017 cross-cultural food film Jimami Tofu with Christian Lee, where it world premiered and won the Audience Choice Award at the 37th Hawaii International Film Festival.

 Television

 In 2014, Chan appeared as co-lead in "What Do Men Want?" - a 13 x half hour romantic drama co-created and directed by himself and his business partner Christian Lee.
 The drama won them both an Outstanding Directing award at LA Webfest 2016 and aired on national TV in Singapore in 2014.

-On graduating from drama school, Chan appeared as host of Disney Channel's Playhouse Disney block which aired throughout Australia.
+Chan appeared as host of Disney Channel's Playhouse Disney block which aired throughout Australia.
 In 2003, he then garnered a role as the Green Samurai Ranger, Cameron Watanabe, in the American TV series: Power Rangers Ninja Storm.

 In Singapore he has appeared in many Mediacorp Channel 5 and Art Central productions including: My Sassy Neighbour, Six Weeks, Parental Guidance, 9 Lives, Mental and The Secret Lives of Sorry Stars.
 In Australia he played opposite Jaqueline Macqenzie in Two Twisted.

 Chan has also played leads in German telemovies including: Love in the Lion City (2009), The Last Patriarch (2010), A World Beyond (2013) and House of Harmony (2005).